surniaulula/wpsso-rest-api/readme.txt

 WPSSO REST API (aka WPSSO REST) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) (Free or Pro version).

-The [WPSSO Schema JSON-LD Markup add-on](https://wordpress.org/plugins/wpsso-schema-json-ld/) (Free or Pro version) is recommended to get the most complete meta tags and Schema JSON-LD markup for post, term, and user queries.
+The [WPSSO Schema JSON-LD Markup add-on](https://wordpress.org/plugins/wpsso-schema-json-ld/) (Free or Pro version) is recommended to get the most complete meta tags and Schema JSON-LD markup for post, term and user queries.

 <h3>REST API Query Result Example</h3>